kylemichaelsullivan/randodrum/documentation/VALIDATION.md

 export const noteSchema = z.object({
 	start: z.number().min(0), // Start time must be non-negative
 	dur: durationValueSchema, // Duration must be valid grid value
+	isRest: z.boolean(), // Boolean indicating if this is a rest
-	dynamic: dynamicNameSchema, // Dynamic must be valid level
+	dynamic: dynamicNameSchema.optional(), // Dynamic level (optional for rests)
-	isDominant: z.boolean(), // Boolean for hand dominance
+	isDominant: z.boolean().optional(), // Hand dominance (optional for rests)
-	ornament: ornamentNameSchema, // Ornament must be valid or null });
+	ornament: ornamentNameSchema.optional(), // Ornament (optional for rests) });
 ```

-**Purpose**: Validates individual note objects with all required properties.
+**Purpose**: Validates individual note objects with properties that vary based on whether the note is a rest or not.

 **Validation Rules**:

 - `start`: Non-negative number (grid tick position)
 - `dur`: Must be a valid duration value from the 96-grid system
+- `isRest`: Boolean indicating whether this note is a rest
-- `dynamic`: Must be a valid dynamic level name
+- `dynamic`: Optional dynamic level name (not used for rests)
-- `isDominant`: Boolean indicating dominant hand usage
+- `isDominant`: Optional boolean indicating dominant hand usage (not used for rests)
-- `ornament`: Must be a valid ornament name or null
+- `ornament`: Optional ornament name (not used for rests)

 #### Measure Schema